Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 }
 ```

-There isn't a way to represent this in a single key, you will need `Foreign keys` that you can read about in a next chapter.
+There isn't a way to represent this in a single key, you will need `Foreign keys`, which you can read about in a later chapter.

 ## Activate the feature